Once the reserve of professional riders, power meters have gained significant traction across the recreational side of cycling in recent years.

 Cranks also take a few minutes longer to swap between bikes than pedals, and the bolt-circle diameter might be too large for use on a mountain bike if you wish to use chainrings smaller than 34 teeth.

 With pedal-based power meters, though, you’re limited to using the pedal body types that the power meter is compatible with.
-For some models that may just be one road pedal standard, but even for those with interchangeable pedal bodies, not every cleat and pedal system is catered for.
+For some models, that may only be one road pedal standard, but even for those with interchangeable pedal bodies, not every cleat and pedal system is catered for.

 Once you have a power meter, you’ll need something to capture all of the data being transmitted.